ElizabethKopacheva/CET-W2V/index.md

 # Dropping the date
 vis1<-vis1[,c("user_id","month","dyn_cluster")]

-# To calculate the number of users, we need to drop dublicated rows
+# To calculate the number of users, we need to drop duplicated rows
 vis1<-unique(vis1)

 # Counting the number of users within each dynamic cluster